kader009/new-portfolio/readme.md

-# Personal Portfolio Site
+# Personal Portfolio Website

-## Stack Used For This Project
+## Stack Used For This Project:

-1. Html
+- Html
-2. Css
+- Css
-3. Javascript
+- Javascript
-4. AOS - for animation
+- AOS - for animation

-### Responsive For -
+- gsap - for animation

-1. Mobile
+### Responsive For:

-2. Tablet
+- Mobile
-3. Pc
+- Pc

-## How to use this project
+## How to use this project:

-` clone or download this project link and use it your personal project `
+` clone or download this project link and use in your personal project. `

-> It's and open source project feel free to use any one wihtout any hesitation
+> It's an open source project feel free to use any one wihtout hesitation.